liorelisberg/openai-chatbot-app/SECURITY.md

    - Add your API key to the file: `OPENAI_API_KEY=your_api_key_here`
    - The `.env` file is listed in `.gitignore` and should never be committed

-2. **Example Configuration**
+2. **How Environment Variables Are Used**
-   - Use the `.env.example` file as a template for your own `.env` file
+   - The app loads your API key through Expo's configuration system
-   - This example file contains placeholder values and is safe to commit
+   - Environment variables are securely managed and not exposed to client-side code

 ### API Key Security